anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Don't ruin the present with the ruined past.
+Quote: If facts are the seeds that later produce knowledge and wisdom, then the emotions and the impressions of the senses are the fertile soil in which the seeds must grow.

-By: Ellen Gilchrist
+By: Rachel Carson